Nessi-datatool/nessi/docs/ERROR_HANDLING.md

 ## Error Codes System

-Nessi uses a standardized error code system to categorize errors.
-Each error code follows the format `NXXX` where:
+All errors in Nessi have a unique error code in the format `NXXX`, where:

 - `N` is the prefix for Nessi errors
 - `X` is a digit representing the error category